February 24th - 2:30am - Operation "Florida or Bust!!" -

 the counter top and crashed to the floor, so did he!
 Poor Bradley ended up underneath the ship once it made contact with the tile below and screamed like a little

-back safely stuck to the counter with earthquake putty, so hopefully he will brave boarding his vessel once again in the near future.
+ship.
+It is back safely stuck to the counter with earthquake putty, so hopefully he will brave boarding his vessel once again in the near future.

 February 10th - Winternationals, Pomona, California -